-As part of Cacao’s commitment to the use of environmentally friendly ingredients, almost all our sugar is purchased from the Masarang Foundation.
-Masarang is a non-profit conservation foundation that works to protect and restore threatened Indonesian rainforests through the production of environmentally friendly palm sugar, made from the sap of the Arenga Sugar Palm.
-The Foundation also supports the Tasikoki Wildlife Rescue Centre.
+As part of Cacao’s commitment to the use of environmentally friendly ingredients, we use Arenga palm sugar purchased from the Masarang Foundation, a non-profit conservation foundation that works to protect and restore threatened Indonesian rainforests through the production of environmentally friendly palm sugar, made from the sap of the Arenga Sugar Palm.

 To be clear, palm sugar has no connection to the infamously destructive palm oil industry.
-In fact, palm sugar production has the opposite effect on the environment, as the sugar palm’s successful growth requires a healthy plant community.
-Masarang’s sugar production is therefore helping to re-forest degraded areas of land.
-Within 5 years of sugar palms being planted there, once barren wastelands have been restored to thriving ecosystems.
+In fact, the sugar palm requires diverse, healthy plant communities to grow successfully.
+Masarang’s sugar production is therefore helping to re-forest degraded areas of land, restoring thriving ecosystems within 5 years of sugar palms being planted there.

-Masarang palm sugar has EU and FDA organic certifications and the soil surrounding all trees that provide the palm sugar is checked for the presence of chemicals by Control Union.
+Masarang palm sugar has EU and FDA organic certifications and the soil surrounding all of its sugar palm trees is checked for chemicals by Control Union.
 In addition, in November 2017 the Masarang sugar factory received the prestigious biannual Parama Karya award as the best medium sized social enterprise in Indonesia.